-PLEASE NOTE: THE RESOURCES POSTED HERE ARE NOT NECESSARILY AFFILIATED WITH
+PLEASE NOTE: THE RESOURCES POSTED HERE ARE NOT AFFILIATED WITH OR PROVIDED BY

 We post items here that may be of interest to our members and the public.